csmets/Server-Driven-UI/docs/server-side-business-logic.md

 ```
 _A rough example showcasing the differences between 'traditional' data vs SDUI.
 'Traditional' provides just values whereas SDUI provides a design schema_

 The problems will become apparent once the business or technology changes.
 Examples are when a business moves towards building a platform, or a new front-end framework is taking trend with major benefits.
-Migrating these front-end client apps require a lot of effort, especially if there's a lot of hidden business logic held within it.
+Migrating these front end client apps require a lot of effort, especially if there's a lot of hidden business logic held within it.
 Migrations will need to be done in small iteration and done for certain majority cases.
 The time to release is long and heavily monitored to ensure disruption is minimal and business value is also gained.
 Cost of this work is often high and usually will involve impacting disruption due to leadership changes and company reorganization (in large companies).

 It is simpler to leverage a data schematic providing the whole shape of the UI - this is what SDUI offers.
 Moving to different UI frameworks is primarily focused on the framework gains.
 Developers can work on performance improvements and focus on innovation.
 Less concerns are made to negative business impact to changes.
 This is a major win!

-What I'm outlining here brings major wins for the frontend.
-Backend migrations and changes will still fall under the same traditions we do today, and heavy testing will be used to ensure confidence is made with the changes.
+What I'm outlining here brings major wins for the front end.
+Back end migrations and changes will still fall under the same traditions we do today, and heavy testing will be used to ensure confidence is made with the changes.

-## Front-end migrations
+## Front end migrations

 Let's dive a little deeper into migrations, and see the processes broken down into figurative timelines.
 Take a look at the 2 images below.